yellobyte/YB-ESP32-S3-ETH/README.md

  ![](https://github.com/yellobyte/YB-ESP32-S3-ETH/raw/main/doc/YB-ESP32-S3-ETH_PlatformIO_board_selection.jpg)

-Examples that need to be build with an older framework still come with a folder "boards" which keeps the necessary *.json board definition files.
+Examples that need to be build with an older framework still come with a folder "boards" which keeps the necessary *.json board definition file.

 ### Using the USB-C port: